What is anesthesia?

 This puts you in a deep sleep.
 It is not like the normal sleep you have at night.

-- You get the medicine by breathing it in or through a vein.
+- You get the medicine by breathing it in through a mask or in a vein through an IV.

-- You will not feel anything with this kind of anesthesia.
+- You will not feel or remember anything with this kind of anesthesia.

 Local anesthesia

 This numbs just the part of your body where you are having the procedure.
-So, if you are having a procedure on your thumb, it only numbs your thumb.
+It is given as an injection (shot).
+For example, if you are having a procedure on your thumb, the anesthesia is injected in your thumb and only numbs your thumb.

 - You may also be given other medicines to make you feel relaxed or sleepy (sedation).